petre-renware/sdeven/wk_crt_proposals/README_about_this_directory.md

 **What is to be found here**

-This directory is intended to keept continuous proposals and current work.
+This directory is intended to kept continuous proposals and current work.
 As long as some parts are reviewed and considered ok / valuable they should be moved in a corresponding release version and (usually) dropped off as to avoid risk